thbang25/-Image-processing-with-connected-components/README.md

 # -Image-processing-with-connected-components

-#ConnectedComponents.cpp
+*ConnectedComponents.cpp*

 Constructor (ConnectedComponent::ConnectedComponent(int x, int y)): Initializes the minX, minY, maxX, and maxY coordinates of the connected component with the given x and y coordinates.
 The pixels container holds all the coordinates of the pixels that belong to this connected component.

 Copy Constructor (ConnectedComponent::ConnectedComponent(const ConnectedComponent& other)) and Copy Assignment Operator (ConnectedComponent::operator=): These methods enable the creation of a copy of a ConnectedComponent object.
-They perform a deep copy of the pixels container and duplicate the coordinates of the bounding box (minX, minY, maxX, maxY).
+They perform a deep copy of the pixels container and duplicate the bounding box coordinates (minX, minY, maxX, maxY).

 Move Constructor (ConnectedComponent::ConnectedComponent(ConnectedComponent&& other) noexcept) and Move Assignment Operator (ConnectedComponent::operator=(ConnectedComponent&& other) noexcept): The following methods are used to move the content of one ConnectedComponent object to another, which can be more efficient than copying, especially for large objects.
 They utilize move semantics to transfer the ownership of the pixels container and the bounding box coordinates.

 Destructor (ConnectedComponent::~ConnectedComponent()): This is the destructor of the ConnectedComponent class.
-It does not perform any actions in this case since there are no dynamically allocated resources to clean up.
+In this case, it does not perform any actions since there are no dynamically allocated resources to clean up.

 update Method (void ConnectedComponent::update(int x, int y)): This method updates the bounding box coordinates (minX, minY, maxX, maxY) based on the input x and y coordinates.
 It also adds the input coordinates to the pixels container.

-Header Guards: The #ifndef, #define, and #endif directives are used to ensure that the contents of the header file are included only once in a translation unit.
-This prevents multiple definitions when the header is included in multiple files.

-Header Includes: The header file includes necessary standard library headers such as <vector>, <utility>, and <algorithm>.
-These headers provide functionalities for vectors, utility functions, and algorithms like std::min and std::max.

 Class Definition: The ConnectedComponent class is defined, which encapsulates the information and functionality related to a connected component in an image.

 Constructor: The class has a constructor ConnectedComponent(int x, int y) that initializes a connected component with the given x and y coordinates.

-Copy Constructor and Copy Assignment Operator: These methods allow creating copies of ConnectedComponent objects.
-They ensure that deep copies are made so that the copied object has its own independent data.
+Copy Constructor and Copy Assignment Operator: These methods allow creation of copies of ConnectedComponent objects.
+They ensure that deep copies are made so that the copied object has its independent data.

-Move Constructor and Move Assignment Operator: These methods implement move semantics, allowing efficient transfer of resources from one ConnectedComponent object to another.The class includes a destructor ~ConnectedComponent() that handles cleanup tasks.
-However, in this case, no cleanup is necessary as there are no dynamically allocated resources.
+Move Constructor and Move Assignment Operator: These methods implement move semantics, allowing efficient transfer of resources from one ConnectedComponent object to another.
+The class includes a destructor ~ConnectedComponent() that handles cleanup tasks.
+However, no cleanup is necessary in this case as there are no dynamically allocated resources.

 The update method modifies the bounding box coordinates of the connected component based on the input x and y coordinates.
-It also adds the input coordinates to the pixels vector.
+It also adds the input coordinates to the pixel vector.

 As for data members, the class contains public data members minX, minY, maxX, and maxY, which represent the bounding box coordinates of the connected component.
 Additionally, it includes a std::vector<std::pair<int, int>> pixels to store the coordinates of pixels belonging to the connected component.

-#PGMimageProcessor

-Header Guards: The #ifndef, #define, and #endif directives are used to prevent multiple inclusions of the header file in the same translation unit.
-Header Includes: The header file includes necessary standard library headers such as <iostream>, <vector>, <string>, <fstream>, <memory>, <algorithm>, and <functional>.
-It also includes the header file "ConnectedComponent.h" which presumably contains the definition of the ConnectedComponent class.
+*PGMimageProcessor*

 Class Definition: The PGMImageProcessor class is defined, which encapsulates functionality related to processing PGM (Portable Gray Map) images.
 Constructor: The class has a constructor PGMImageProcessor(const std::string& filename) which takes the filename of the PGM image to be processed.
 The PGMImageProcessor class includes the following methods:

 Copy Constructor and Copy Assignment Operator: These methods enable the creation of copies of PGMImageProcessor objects.
-They ensure that deep copies are made, so the copied object has its own independent data.
+They ensure that deep copies are made, so the copied object has its independent data.

 Move Constructor and Move Assignment Operator: These methods implement move semantics, allowing for the efficient transfer of resources from one PGMImageProcessor object to another.